-When buying your first property, there are many things to know, and probably will be some things will that take you by surprise.
+When buying your first property, there are many things to know, and some things that may take you by surprise.

-In this blog post, I’ll lay out some essential things to know if you will be taking on a loan and buying your first property.
+In this blog post, I’ll lay out some essential things to know if you will be buying property in Colorado.

 So you’ve found a home in Colorado you want to purchase.
 You are using a Realtor® and you tell them you want it.
 What’s next?